Whiskey the Whippet wins "Best in Show" at National Dog Show - WDEF

 “Whiskey” the Whippet was named the Best in Show for the 2018 National Dog Show on Thanksgiving.
 The prestigious puppy contest on NBC was back with “Seinfeld” star John O’Hurley as host, along with expert breeder David Frei and purebred owner Mary Carillo.

-More than 2,000 dogs and 185 breeds competed at the Greater Philadelphia Expo Center at Oaks, Pennsylvania, but it was the three-year-old whippet who took home the top prize.
+More than 2,000 dogs and 185 breeds competed at the Greater Philadelphia Expo Center at Oaks, Pennsylvania, but it was the 3-year-old whippet who took home the top prize.

 Whiskey won the Hound Group before winning the entire competition.
 His handler Justin Smithey spoke to NBC after winning the title.